sumo-digital-academy/cs_portfolio/course-a..markdown

 - **Logic in Computer Science** <span class="module-description">(foundations of logic in computer science)</span>
 - **Functional Programming** <span class="module-description">(Programming: Haskell)</span>
 - **Automata, Computation and Complexity** <span class="module-description">(logical foundations and tools for modelling and analysing computing systems)</span>
-- **Software Hut** <span class="module-description">(group work; covers the processes of engineering a real software system for a client in a competitive environment; Programming: depends on client needs, e.g.  Ruby on Rails; Includes extensive use of version control)</span>
+- **Software Hut** <span class="module-description">(group work; covers the processes of engineering a real software system for a client in a competitive environment; Programming: depends on client needs, e.g;  Ruby on Rails; Includes extensive use of version control)</span>
-- **Engineering - You're Hired** <span class="module-description">(One week group project done in multi-disciplinary groups in the Faculty of Engineering.
-Develop students’ academic, transferable and employability skills; Problems provided by industrial partners.)</span>
+- **Engineering - You're Hired** <span class="module-description">(One week group project done in multi-disciplinary groups in the Faculty of Engineering; develops students’ academic, transferable and employability skills; problems provided by industrial partners.)</span>

 <div class="annotate-highlight">
-This is a placeholder annotation.
+A list of the modules taken in year 1 of the degree programme.
+The ordering and subsidiary text should be adapted to highlight relevant skills.
 <br>
 <br>
 </div>